It was the wedding from hell.

 Shortly after 10 p.m, police were called to the country club, located in Richboro, PA, after reports that a fight had broken out.
 Police found Aimers “pushing and punching people” by the entrance and said he tried to flee the scene by boarding a nearby shuttle bus.
 The dramatic display reportedly ended when a policeman drew his taser, boarded the bus, and confronted Aimers.

 Police allege Aimers physically threatened and “continuously called” the arresting officer a “pussy and a bitch” before being taken into custody.
-Aimers is also accused of punching a country club employee in the face after wandering outside the venue.
+Aimers is also accused of punching a country club employee in the face after wandering outside the venue with alcohol.

 Aimers posted 10 percent of his $350,000 bail and has since been released from jail.
 He's expected to be arraigned at Bucks County Court next week.